mahidhar/pearc24_k8s_tutorial/1a_basic_hands_on.md

 1. Install the kubectl Kubernetes client.\
    Instructions at <https://kubernetes.io/docs/tasks/tools/install-kubectl/>\
    If you have homebrew installed on mac, use that.
 Otherwise try downloading the static binary (the curl way)
-2. Download the configuration file from this github repo and put it as \~/.kube/config .
+2. Download the configuration file (config) from this github repo and put it on your laptop in the location \~/.kube/config .

-The config files for this tutorial will have the right namespace pre-set.
+The config file for this tutorial will have the right namespace pre-set.
 In general you need to be aware of which namespace you are working in, and either set it with `kubectl config set-context nautilus --namespace=the_namespace` or specify in each `kubectl` command by adding `-n namespace`.

 ## GUI tools